Alpe d'Huez

 free ride skiing

-For Nordic ski practitioners
+For Nordic skiers

 A person cross-country skiing on a snowy track through a dense pine forest. they are wearing a blue jacket and black pants.